-CCFL no. 1 is a Camion-Citerne Feux de forêts Léger ("tank truck, forest fire, light") from Dordogne State Fire and Rescue in France.
+CCFL no. 1 of Dordogne State Fire and Rescue, is a Camion-Citerne Feux de forêts Léger ("tank truck, forest fire, light").

 The Hotchkiss JH-102 Jeep was restored by Bernard Guillot, and these photos were taken at a car show in 2015 in Mussidan, France by Cjp24 (licensed under Creative Commons.)

-This CCFL conversion was done by Pompes Guinard in Saint Cloud, a suburb of Paris.
+This CCFL conversion was done by Pompes Guinard at their plant in Saint Cloud, a suburb of Paris.
 Like the similar "Light Tank Truck" built by Maheu-Labrosse in Lyon, this one has a gasoline-powered rear pump.

-The spare wheel, normally mounted on the rear by Hotchkiss, is in a distinctive spot on the side of the water tank.
+The spare wheel, normally mounted on the rear by Hotchkiss, is on the side of the water tank.

 The retired Dordogne Jeep is radio-equipped.
 This photo also shows some distinctive features of the Hotchkiss JH-102 -- the sling seats and the twin speedometer and gauge cluster on the dashboard.

 See also a left side view (300K JPEG).

 Pompes Guinard also did CCFL conversions on the earlier Hotchkiss model JH101, produced from 1955-59.
 This one is lettered for the State Fire Service of Bouches-du-Rhône in southern France.
 In the background is an M201, the Hotchkiss clone of the Willys MB.